zurilg/Trustworthy-Product-Reviews/README.md

 - **UML Class Diagram:** Remained unchanged from *Milestone 2*.
 - **Features Implemented for *Milestone 3*:**
     - Allow users to register a new account.
-    - Added canonical links to the product pages.
     - Implemented the Degrees of separation calculation into the newly created profile page.
     - Implemented sort by Jaccard Distance --> calling it "Similar Reviewers" to be less confusing to an average user.
     - Improved the look of the entire application.
 Performed major renovations on the front-end, making it more interactive with a more intuitive layout.
+    - Added canonical links to the product pages.
+Users can now click on a product's image or its name and be directed to the product's site of origin/purchase point.
     - Implemented profile pages.
 A logged-in user can view their profile page to see their account information, a list of their followers and who they're following, their posted reviews, and friend recomendations.
-A logged-in uer can view other user's profile pages, view their followers and who they're following, their pas reviews, and can follow/unfollow them.
-A user that's not logged in can view another user's account information, but can follow anybody.
+A logged-in user can view other user's profile pages, view their followers and who they're following, view their past reviews, and can follow/unfollow them.
+A user that's not logged in can view a user's account information, but can not follow anybody.
 ---

 ### UML Class Diagram: